OfekShochat/0xA2_chessengine/README.md

 thc chess library (I use the retro-sargon one https://github.com/billforsternz/retro-sargon) from Bill Forster.
 cppflow for the tensorflow backend (https://github.com/serizba/cppflow) from serizba
 and the discord of engine-programming and leela chess zero

+# why the code is messy? #
+I learn c++ on the go with this project. its the first time I program in c++ and I started this project a week ago.